 The Bodhisatta was once a boy skilled in tracking footsteps.
 His mother was a goblin.
-As a chief queen in her previous life, she sinned with another man and to hide her guilt she swore an oath to the king that if she really did it she would be reborn as a goblin in her next life; and so it came to be.
+As a chief queen in her previous life, she sinned with another man.
+To hide her guilt, she swore an oath to the king that if she really did it, she would be reborn as a goblin in her next life; and so it came to be.

 She lived in a cave deep in the forest and ate people who traveled the road near her home.
-One day she captured a wealthy, handsome brahmin and fell in love, so instead of devouring him she got married.
-The man had feelings for her too and they lived together happily in the cave; him taking food, clothes, and the like from the travelers she killed.
-But not taking any chances of her husband escaping, the goblin closed the mouth of the cave with a huge stone every time she left.
+One day she captured a wealthy, handsome brahmin and fell in love, so instead of devouring him, she got married.
+The man had feelings for her too, and they lived together happily in the cave; him getting food, clothes, and the like from the travelers she killed.
+But not taking any chances of her husband escaping, the goblin sealed the mouth of the cave with a boulder every time she left.

 Eventually they had a child, the Bodhisatta.
-He was an exceptionally strong, smart child and one day while his mother was away he opened the cave door because he did not want to sit in darkness.
+He was an exceptionally strong, smart child.
+One day, while his mother was away, he opened the cave door because he did not want to sit in darkness.
 Because his mother loved her son so dearly, she allowed it.
-Later the Bodhisatta asked his father why they two of them looked so different from their mother and he explained that they were human and she was a goblin.
-Knowing this, the Bodhisatta felt they should live among other humans, and though his father said his mother would kill them if they tried to escape, he was determined to go.
+Later, the Bodhisatta asked his father why the two of them looked so different from their mother, and he explained that they were human and she was a goblin.
+Knowing this, the Bodhisatta felt they should live among other humans.
+And though his father said his mother would kill them if they tried to escape, the Bodhisatta was determined to go.

-The next morning when his mother was away, the Bodhisatta picked up his father and fled.
+The next morning, when his mother was away, the Bodhisatta picked up his father and fled.
 But when she returned and found them gone, she gave chase and brought them back.
 Not giving up, the Bodhisatta figured that Vessavana, the goblin king, must have given his mother a limited range over which she was allowed to kill people.
-So sometime later when his mother wouldn’t suspect anything he asked her what land he would inherit in the future.
-She pointed out the mountains, rivers, and other landmarks—thirty leagues long by five leagues wide—demarking her place.
-Using this information the Bodhisatta worked out the ideal escape route and a few days later he put his father on his shoulders and ran as fast as possible toward the river.
+So sometime later, when his mother wouldn’t suspect anything, he asked her what land he would inherit in the future.
+She pointed out the mountains, rivers, and other landmarks—thirty leagues long by five leagues wide—demarking her realm.
+Using this information, the Bodhisatta worked out the ideal escape route, and a few days later, he put his father on his shoulders and ran as fast as possible toward the river.

-When his mother returned home and saw them gone she again gave chase, but she didn’t reach them until the Bodhisatta was standing in the middle of the river, out of her reach.
-She broke down in tears over the love of her family and begged them to return.
-Her husband did, but the Bodhisatta said he was not meant to live there and he would never return.
-His mother warned him that life with humans was difficult, and since he had never learned a craft, it would be hard for him to find work, so she gave the Bodhisatta a magical charm that allowed people to follow anyone’s steps, up to twelve years later.
+When his mother returned home and saw them gone, she again gave chase, but she didn’t catch up to them until the Bodhisatta was standing in the middle of the river, out of her reach.
+She broke down in tears due to the love of her family and begged them to stay.
+Her husband chose to do so, but the Bodhisatta said he was not meant to live there and he would never return.
+His mother warned him that life with humans was difficult.
+And since he had never learned a craft, it would be hard for him to find work, so she gave the Bodhisatta a magical charm that allowed him to follow anyone’s footsteps, up to twelve years after they had walked there.
 And then, overwhelmed by sadness, her heart broke and she fell dead.

-The Bodhisatta and his father performed a solemn cremation ceremony and then walked in tears to the city.
+The Bodhisatta and his father performed a solemn cremation ceremony, then they walked in tears to the city.
 They went right to the palace and told the king of the Bodhisatta’s special skill.
 Impressed, the king hired him for one thousand coins a day.
 But after some time had passed and the Bodhisatta’s services had not been needed, the king and royal chaplain decided to test his claimed skills.
-That night they took the most valuable royal jewels and after walking a long winding route hid them in one of the palace’s water tanks.
+That night they took the most valuable royal jewels and walked a long winding route before hiding them in one of the palace’s water tanks.

-There was a great outcry the next morning when the “theft” was discovered and the king, pretending to be shocked, summoned the Bodhisatta.
+There was a great outcry the next morning when the “theft” was discovered, and the king, pretending to be shocked, summoned the Bodhisatta.
 He promised to get the jewels back and got right to work, announcing that there were two thieves.
-He perception led him down the terrace, around the palace three times, and then to a wall where he announced, “There are footprints in the air, my lord.
+His perception led him down the terrace, around the palace three times, and then to a wall where he announced, “There are footsteps in the air, my Lord.
 Bring me a ladder.”
-They all climbed out of the palace grounds and followed the Bodhisatta to the Hall of Justice and then turned around back over the palace wall to the water tank.
-After circling it three times, he pulled the jewels out of the water as if he had put them there himself.
+They all climbed out of the palace grounds and followed the Bodhisatta to the Hall of Justice, then turned around back over the palace wall to the water tank.
+After circling it three times, the Bodhisatta pulled the jewels out of the water as if he had put them there himself.

 The gathered crowd snapped their fingers and waved cloth in admiration, but the king wanted more and asked the Bodhisatta if he knew who the thieves were.
 The Bodhisatta said the thieves were among them right now, but he would not identify them.
-The arrogant king, however, doubted the Bodhisatta could do it and insisted: “I pay you one thousand coins daily.
+The arrogant king, however, did not believe Bodhisatta could do it, and he insisted: “I pay you one thousand coins daily.
 For me, catching the thieves is more important than recovering the treasure.”

-The Bodhisatta told the king he would not name names, but he would tell a story, and “if you are wise, you will understand what it means.”
+The Bodhisatta told the king that he would not name names, but he would tell him a story: “If you are wise, you will understand what it means.”

-- Once upon a time, the Bodhisatta began the tale, a famous minstrel got drunk and decided to tie his lute around his neck and take his wife swimming in the river.
-As the minstrel should have predicted, water filled the lute and weighed him down so he began to sink.
+- Once upon a time, the Bodhisatta began the tale, when a famous minstrel got drunk, he tied his lute around his neck and took his wife swimming in the river.
+As the minstrel should have predicted, water filled the lute and weighed him down, so he began to sink.
 His wife swam back to shore and could see that her husband was about to drown.
-She called out asking him to quickly teach her one song so she could earn a living when he was gone.
-But he said he could not—water usually keeps people alive, but at that very moment due to his foolishness it was killing him.
+She called out, asking him to quickly teach her one song so she could earn a living when he was gone.
+But he said he could not—water usually keeps people alive, but at that very moment, due to his foolishness, it was killing him.

 After hearing the story, the king said, “I cannot understand cryptic messages like this.
 Just catch the thieves and bring them to me.”
 But the Bodhisatta was determined to protect the foolish king, so he told another story.